fenxu/azure-powershell-docs-prod/azure/MSOnline/v1/AzureActiveDirectory.md

 ### [Convert-MsolFederatedUser](./Convert-MsolFederatedUser.md)
-Updates a user in a domain that was recently converted from single sign-on (also known as identity federation) to standard authentication type.
+Updates a user in a domain that was recently converted from single sign-on.

 ### [Disable-MsolDevice](./Disable-MsolDevice.md)